Birds Florida

 American Purple Gallinule With Bright Purple Plumage, Red And Yellow Beak, Walking On Lily Pads

-The American Purple Gallinule Is A Tropical Gem With Iridescent Purple Blue Plumage A Bright Red Bill Tipped In Yellow, And Impossibly Long Yellow Legs.
+The American Purple Gallinule Is A Tropical Gem With Iridescent Purple Blue Plumage A Bright Red Bill Tipped In Yellow And Impossibly Long Yellow Legs.
 While Its Beak Isn’t As Long As Some Wading Birds It’s Still Well Suited For Plucking Plant Material And Insects From Marsh Vegetation.
-This Bird’s Ability To Walk On Floating Lily Pads Thanks To Its Oversized Feet Is A Marvel Of Adaptation.
+Among Florida Birds With Long Beaks The Gallinule Stands Out For Its Brilliant Colors And Unique Ability To Walk Gracefully On Floating Lily Pads A True Marvel Of Adaptation.

 Found In Florida’s Marshes Wetlands And Freshwater Lakes The Purple Gallinule Feeds On A Varied Diet From Seeds And Fruit To Aquatic Invertebrates.
-During The Breeding Season Its Colorful Appearance Is Even More Vibrant Making It A Favorite Among Photographers.
+During The Breeding Season Its Colorful Appearance Becomes Even More Vibrant Making It A Favorite Among Birdwatchers And A Photogenic Highlight Among Florida Birds With Long Beaks Across The State.

 American Oystercatcher